Profit Shifting of Multinational Corporations Worldwide: Results

 Figure \ref{fig:elasticity_us} shows a U-shaped relationship in the effect of ETRs on profits.
 The semi-elasticity is negative until the ETR reaches approximately 25\%, thereafter becoming positive.
 This is due to high profits in countries rich in natural resources, such as Angola, the United Arab Emirates, Qatar, Norway and Nigeria.
 These countries levy resource taxes while carrying out activities that produce vast amounts of profit in relation to the labour and capital costs.
 In order to correct for this in our estimates of profit shifting, we assume a tax semi-elasticity of zero if the ETR is higher than 25\%.
 This approach is also used in the Impact Assessment of the BEPS plan \cite{oecdTaxChallengesArising2020}.

 Next, we redistribute the profits shifted according to equation \ref{eq:red} to calculate global profit shifting.
-The logarithmic model yields an estimate of US\$365 billion of profit shifted, comparable to the US\$304 billion of profit shifted found by the misalignment strategy (Figure 3).
+The logarithmic model yields an estimate of \$364 billion of profit shifted, comparable to the \$323 billion of profit shifted found by the misalignment strategy (Figure~\ref{fig:breakdown_us}).
 Since our objective in this section is to compare the different methodologies and not to present the scale of profit shifted for individual countries, we do not try to disaggregate categories, such as ``Other Europe'', into individual countries, as detailed in section \ref{sec:methodology_extrapolation} and as applied in section \ref{sec:oecd_results}.
 The destination of shifted profits is similar between models (Figure~\ref{fig:breakdown_us} and \ref{fig:compare_log_mis_US}).
 The majority of these profits are in a small group of tax havens.
-The large majority of profits shifted, are shifted to the top 10 countries shown in Table ~\ref{tab:shifted}.
+The large majority of profits shifted, are shifted to the top 10 countries shown in Table~\ref{tab:shifted}.
 Moreover, over 75\% of the profits booked in those 10 countries are artificially shifted there.
 The Cayman Islands, Luxembourg, the Netherlands, Switzerland, Singapore, Bermuda and Puerto Rico are the largest destinations.
 However, several differences may be observed.
-Profit shifted to Luxembourg is three times larger in the logarithmic model.
-This is due to the presence of many companies with losses.
-Compared with the US\$24 billion of profits found in Luxembourg in the data on ``All Sub-Groups'' (used for the misalignment model), we found US\$60 billion of profits in the data ``Sub-Groups with positive profits''.
+Profit shifted to Luxembourg is more than two times larger in the logarithmic rather than misalignment model, because of the presence of many companies with losses and different data used for the two models.
+Compared with the \$22 billion of profits found in Luxembourg in the data on ``All Sub-Groups'' (used for the misalignment model), there is \$54 billion of profits in the data ``Sub-Groups with positive profits''.
 Similarly, while the ``Other Europe'', ``Other Asia\&Oceania'' and ``Other America'' groups appear as profit destinations in the logarithmic model, they appear as places of profit origin in the misalignment.
 This is due to the higher granularity of the data with ``All Sub-Groups'' used for the misalignment model.
-There, ``Isle of Man'', ``Barbados'', ``Gibraltar'', ``Macao'' and ``the British Virgin Islands'' appear as standalone countries, with US\$24 billion shifted into those countries.
+There, ``Isle of Man'', ``Barbados'', ``Gibraltar'', ``Macao'' and ``the British Virgin Islands'' appear as standalone countries, with \$22 billion booked into those countries.